 Every PKP relationship has a strategic element, but it is a primary focus with these partners.
-PKP’s Strategic Partners are critical participants in the advancement of PKP’s software development and related initiatives.
-Partnership examples include institutions, publishers, and other agencies that have an ongoing consultative relationship with PKP and closely aligned strategic goals, or that assist with software documentation, technical support, beta testing, or development efforts; or involve improvements to the overall scholarly publishing environment.
+Partnership examples include institutions, publishers, and other agencies that have an ongoing consultative relationship with PKP and closely aligned strategic goals.
+Collaborative activities are wide ranging and may include some or all of the following: collaboration on research projects, development contributions to PKP software; provision of language translations; assistance with software documentation, learning material or technical support; joint workshops, seminars or conference presentations; participation in UI/UX and PKP software testing; shared advocacy initiatives, or any appropriate activity that contributes to advancements in the scholarly publishing environment.

 African Journals OnLine (AJOL) is the world’s largest and pre-eminent collection of peer-reviewed, African-published scholarly journals.
 In partnership with hundreds of journals from all over the continent, AJOL works to change this, so that African-origin research output is available to Africans and to the rest of the world.
 AJOL was one of the first large-scale adopters of OJS and have collaborated with PKP on several initiatives.

 AU Press is dedicated to the dissemination of knowledge and research through open access digital journals and monographs, as well as through new electronic media.
 Through it, Athabasca University provides publishing services using PKP software, and played a major role in the development of the Open Monograph Press.